shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Balance competing demands:** They prioritize long-term growth while addressing short-term needs.
 * **Communicate effectively:** They package the value-generating deliverables with the shiniest bells-and-whistles, satisfying both the actual needs and perceived needs.
 Couch your boring database replacement in the latest buzzwords, giving you what your business needs, a tech update, while providing your stakeholders with the confidence that you're moving in the right direction.

-This political savviness translates into actionable steps for businesses:
+This political savvy translates into actionable steps for businesses:

 * **Conduct thorough market research:** Don't rely on hype; understand where value is generated.
 * **Encourage interdepartmental Work:** Break down silos and share insights across teams.